LetyPG/Automation-Framework-QA/README.md

 >Note: `-m` filters by marker name, not by test filename.
 To run a specific file, pass the file path; to match test names, use `-k`.

->Note: You can run tests using `-v` for verbose output or `-q` for quiet output, that depends on your information needs.
+>Note: You can run tests using `-v` for verbose output or `-q` for quiet output, depending on your information needs.

 #### 7️⃣ Allure reports (optional)